-TO: City and County Superintendents of Education Custodians of Funds FROM: Ed Richardson State Superintendent of Education
+TO: City and County Superintendents of Education

+Custodians of Funds

+FROM: Ed Richardson

 RE: The Establishment of Local Policies

 This memorandum provides instruction regarding the requirement to establish and implement certain policies regarding checks returned for insufficient funds, uncollected charged meals and sales prices of board employee meals.
 Independent audits as well as monitoring reviews have disclosed problems and noncompliance in these areas.